CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 ### Subscribing/Unsubscribing topics

 Firebase provide the ability to group devices by using topics.
-When you send push notifications to a topic only the devices subscribed to this topic will get the notification
+When you send push notifications to a topic only the devices subscribed to this topic will get the notification.

 ```csharp
 //Subscribing to single topic